calle2010/magic-lantern-77d-vagrant/ghidra.md

   - TODO: can this be scripted in Ghidra?
 - Add ROM1.BIN as
   - ```rom1xF0000000``` at base address 0xF0000000
+- In the memory map set the areas loaded at ```0xE0000000``` and ```0xF0000000``` as read-only (remove the write flag).
+  This will improve decompilation results.
 - Do not auto analyze any of the files!
+- Select Edit -> Options for ROM0.BIN
+  - In Analyzers section uncheck "Non-Returning Functions - Discovered".
+    It seems to be wrong most of the times, breaking the in the decompiler.
+  - In Ghidra 9.0 and 9.0.1 this setting can't be saved (Apply button is gray).
+    As a workaround, start te auto analyzer with this option disabled, but stop the analysis immediately again.
 - Select Analysis -> One Shot
   - -> ASCII Strings
   - -> Embdedded Media